 - It’s simple.
 Unlike MS Word, there’s a distraction-free mode that allows you to just write and not worry about anything else.
 If you’re a Mac user, it’s similar to what Pages allows you to do (but better).

 - It’s easy to use.
 One of my favorite features of Scrivener is how you can create small mini-documents (called “texts”) and drag and drop them in whatever order you want.
 This is essential for me when writing a book, as I am writing it piece-by-piece and often moving chunks around.
 In Word, you have to copy, scroll, and paste.
 It’s not very efficient or easy.
 This is my favorite feature of Scrivener.

 - It’s ideal for authors.
 You can export your work to any digital book version, which allows you to publish directly to Amazon, B&N, or wherever without having to hire a designer (which can easily cost you $500 just to format the book).
 That feature alone is worth the cost of the software.

 - It’s multifaceted.
 Scrivener comes with templates that allow you to write for whatever form or style you prefer (screenwriting, novel, nonfiction book, etc.).
 I have even heard of people like Michael Hyatt using it for blogging.
 The possibilities are endless, but honestly, I am just beginning to learn all the potential uses for this tool.

 So what does this mean for you?

-If, however, you’re looking for something to make your writing life easier, something that will help you be more creative and product, I recommend you do the following:
+If, however, you’re looking for something to make your writing life easier, something that will help you be more creative and productive, I recommend you:

 - Go grab a copy of Scrivener.
 It really is a steal for the value you get.
 There’s even a free trial version of it.
 Check it out here.
 Use the coupon code “selfpublishing” during checkout to receive $9 off.